 Q: Is the PIT Count required by the U.S. Dept. of Housing & Urban Development (HUD)?

 Yes, every other year.
 While King County has traditionally performed an unsheltered count as part of the PIT every year, unsheltered counts are only required by HUD every other year.
-King County, like most Continuum of Care agencies, received a federal waiver for the unsheltered PIT Count in 2021 because of COVID.
+King County, like most Continuum of Care agencies, received a federal waiver for the January 2021 unsheltered PIT Count because of COVID.
 Upon HUD approval, King County may use a different methodology in 2022.
 [Updated per November HUD guidance.]